DurgaRamireddy/Fraud-Cluster-OSINT-Investigation/README.md

 | `acornshop.vip` (unreported, same cluster - control) | **Fully accessible, no warning** |
 | 212.52.28.245 (Shodan re-scan) | **Server still online**, unchanged fingerprint (same SSH/nginx signature, same open ports) |

-**Finding:** Reporting produced **domain-level but not infrastructure-level, remediation.** Google Safe Browsing's blocklist protects browser users from specifically-flagged URLs, but the shared hosting account and server enabling the broader operation remain unaffected.
-The remaining ~170 unreported domains in the cluster continue operating normally.
+**Finding:** Based on the tests above, reporting produced **domain-level remediation, with no evidence of infrastructure-level remediation.** Google Safe Browsing's blocklist protects browser users from specifically-flagged URLs, but the shared hosting account and server enabling the broader operation showed no observable change.
+The unreported control domain and the server itself remained fully operational at time of testing; the status of the remaining ~170 unreported domains was not individually re-verified.

 > This is the key analytic takeaway of the investigation: individual URL-blocklisting is valuable for immediate user protection but does not disrupt shared fraud infrastructure at its root.
 Meaningful disruption requires registrar or hosting-account-level action, which as of this writing has not been confirmed for this cluster.